Calabi-Yau metrics with conical singularities along line arrangements: Linear Theory

 It follows from Lemma \ref{inj} that if \(\mu+2 \notin I \) then \( \Delta : C^{2, \alpha}_{\mu +2} \to C^{\alpha}_{\mu} \) is injective and Proposition \ref{estimate cone} implies that its image is closed; indeed this map is an isomorphism (see \cite{Bartnik}) but we will not prove this as we won't need this result.

-\subsection{Homogeneous harmonic functions on PK cones}
+\subsection{Homogeneous harmonic functions on PK cones (\cite{heinsun, CH})}

-\cite{CH}, \cite{heinsun}.
-If \((M, g)\) is an \(m\)-dimensional Riemannian manifold with \(\mbox{Ric}(g) \geq (m-1)g \), the Lichnerowicz-Obata theorem asserts that the first non-zero eigenvalue of the Laplace operator satisfies \(\lambda_1(M) \geq m \) and equality holds if and only if \((M, g)\) is isometric to the round sphere of radius \(1\).
+Let \((M, g)\) be a Riemannian manifold with \(\mbox{Ric}(g) \geq (m-1)g \) where \(m\) is the real diemnsion of \(M\), the Lichnerowicz-Obata theorem asserts that the first non-zero eigenvalue of the Laplace operator satisfies \(\lambda_1(M) \geq m \) and equality holds if and only if \((M, g)\) is isometric to the round sphere of radius \(1\).
 An immediate consequence is that if \(u\) is a non-zero \(\delta\)-homogeneous harmonic function on a Riemannian cone with non-negative Ricci curvature then \(\delta \geq 1\) and equality holds if and only if the cone is isometric to Euclidean space.

-It is proved in \cite{CH} \cite{heinsun} that any \(\delta\)-homogeneous harmonic function with \( 1 < \delta < 2 \) on a Riemannian K\"ahler cone of non-negative Ricci curvature is pluri-harmonic.
+It is proved in \cite{CH, heinsun} that any \(\delta\)-homogeneous harmonic function with \( 1 < \delta < 2 \) on a Riemannian K\"ahler cone of non-negative Ricci curvature is pluri-harmonic.
 If \( \delta =2 \) then \(u=u_1+u_2\) with \(\dd u_1=0\) and \( \xi (u_2) =0 \), that is \( u_2 \) is \(\xi\)-invariant where \(\xi = r I \partial_r \) is the Reeb vector field.
 If the K\"ahler cone is in addition Ricci-flat then the space of holomorphic vector fields that commute with \( r \partial_r \) can be written as \footnote{This decomposition can be regarded as an extension of the Matsushima theorem on reductivity of the automorphism group of KE Fano varieties.} \( \mathfrak{p} \oplus I \mathfrak{p} \) where \(\mathfrak{p}\) is spanned by \(r\partial_r\) and the gradient vector fields of the \(\xi\)-invariant \(2\)-homogeneous harmonic functions, moreover all elements in \(I\mathfrak{p}\) are Killing vector fields.
 The proofs of these facts extend in a straightforward manner to the case of PK cones and we record them into the following \begin{lemma} Let \(u\) be a \(\mu\)-homogeneous harmonic function on \(g_F\).
 If \(\mu >0 \) then \(\mu \geq 1 \) and \( \mu =1 \) only if \(g_F\) is the Euclidean metric.
 If \(1 < \mu < 2 \) then \(u\) is pluri-harmonic. \end{lemma}

 If \(\mu=2\) then \(u=u_1+u_2\) with \(\dd u_1=0\) and \(u_2\) is \(\xi\)-invariant.
 The gradient of \(u_2\) is an holomorphic vector field which commutes with \(r \partial_r \) and whose flow preserves the conical set, if the PK cone is not a product then \(r\partial_r\) is the only vector field with those properties so we must have \(u_2=0\) and there are no \(2\)-homogeneous \(\xi\)-invariant harmonic functions.
 In the product case one must take into account dilations of one of the factors as we explain next.